-Giving to the Virginia Tech Carilion Research Institute
+Giving to the Fralin Biomedical Research Institute at VTC

-The Virginia Tech Carilion Research Institute integrates the life sciences with the physical, engineering, behavioral, and social sciences to develop new approaches to major diseases and disorders.
+The Fralin Biomedical Research Institute at VTC integrates the life sciences with the physical, engineering, behavioral, and social sciences to develop new approaches to major diseases and disorders.
 The institute’s research teams are led by scientists who transcend conventional disciplinary boundaries as they seek innovation and discovery in the service of health.

 One unifying theme of the institute’s research program is based on a simple fact: Fifty percent of all human disease is related to the nervous system.
 Institute scientists integrate new technologies and foster multidisciplinary thinking to understand how the brain develops, makes choices, and responds to disease and injury.